-The filtering can be implementing via different solutions:
+The filtering can be implemented via different solutions:

 – either by checking against regular expressions (or regex) the URL of the destination website the user is trying to see.
 It is then common that IT administrators limit any file download that has the .mp3 extension (or .torrent, .mp4, …)

 – or by using some publicly maintained database of “blacklisted sites”.
-Most proxy servers nowadays can use those public database of blacklisted sites
+Most proxy servers nowadays can use those public databases of blacklisted sites

 – or by limiting by the originating IP address: as I told earlier, IT administrator has a clear map of IP address-computer database.
 Because of that, they can say that for your particular IP address, some websites are not allowed to be reached.
 The only solution for you, for such case, is to use another computer that has eventually less restriction …